 8. The site team chair will present a final draft Report of Evaluation, the program's response, if any, and site visit information to the CVTEA at the earliest possible regular meeting.
 Reports from site visits conducted less than 60 days prior to a CVTEA meeting may be deferred and considered at the next Committee meeting.
 AVMA staff will provide information about the specific dates for consideration of a particular report.

-If the Committee develops additional critical and/or major recommendations not presented to the program in paragraph 7, then it will defer the accreditation decision, give written notice to the program of each critical and major recommendation, and provide the program with an opportunity to respond in writing.
-The program must notify the Committee of its intent to respond to these additional critical and/or major recommendations within ten (10) business days after receipt of the final draft report of evaluation and file its response with the committee within twenty (20) business days after receipt of the final draft report of evaluation.
+If the Committee develops additional critical and/or major deficiencies not presented to the program in paragraph 7, then it will defer the accreditation decision, give written notice to the program of each critical and major deficiency, and provide the program with an opportunity to respond in writing.
+The program must notify the Committee of its intent to respond to these additional critical and/or major deficiencies within ten (10) business days after receipt of the final draft report of evaluation and file its response with the committee within twenty (20) business days after receipt of the final draft report of evaluation.

 The Committee will consider the written response and documentation sent by the program within forty (40) business days of receipt.
 The Committee reserves the right to conduct a special site visit, as needed, to validate information submitted for reconsideration.
 Should an adverse accreditation decision be made the program will be notified in writing of the reasons for the action and reminded of the appeal process.

 After opportunities to respond in writing or appeal have passed or the processes completed, the action of the Committee is considered final and a final report of evaluation is prepared.

 9. CVTEA will determine the accreditation status of the program based on a majority vote of CVTEA members.